rupertford/melody/docs/index.rst

 search space.

-Melody takes its name from the fact that optimisation is often called tuning and most good tunes have a good melody!
+Melody takes its name from the fact that optimisation is often called tuning and most good tunes rely on a great melody!

 .. toctree::
    :maxdepth: 2